davidpots/playsongnotes/_songs/[Willie Nelson] On the Road Again.md

 ## How to play the chords

 Here's the easiest way to play the chords.
-Of course, I'm showing a simplified F below (use a full F if your'e able to play it).
+Of course, I'm showing a simplified F below (use a full F if you're able to play it).
 You can also use an E7 and G7 if you wish - but these aren't required.

     E –––0–––1–––0–––––––3–––
     B –––1–––3–––0–––1–––0–––